Chad Ruhwedel: Buffalo Sabres

+Pittsburgh Penguins

 At the conclusion of his contract with the Sabres, on July 1, 2016, Ruhwedel signed as a free agent to a one-year, two-way deal with the reigning Stanley Cup champions, the Pittsburgh Penguins.
-He scored his first National Hockey League goal on December 23, 2016 in a 4–1 victory over the New Jersey Devils.
+He scored his first National Hockey League goal on December 23, 2016, in a 4–1 victory over the New Jersey Devils.
 He split his time during 2016–17 season playing 28 games in minors for Wilkes-Barre/Scranton Penguins, and 34 games Pittsburgh in the NHL.
-He would play 6 playoff games.
+He would play six playoff games.
 Ruhwedel suffered a concussion in game 4 of the Eastern Conference Finals against the Ottawa Senators, and missed the rest of the season.
 The Penguins would go on to win the Stanley Cup for the second straight season; since Ruhwedel spent 1/3 of the season in the American Hockey League (AHL), he did not get his name on the cup.
 Pittsburgh did give him a day with the Stanley Cup, and a Stanley Cup ring.

 On June 22, 2017, the Penguins re-signed Ruhwedel to a two-year, $1.3 million extension with an annual average value of $650,000.

 On February 19, 2022, the Penguins re-signed Ruhwedel to a two-year, $1.6 million extension with an annual average value of $800,000.

+New York Rangers

+On March 8, 2024, Ruhwedel was traded to the New York Rangers in exchange for the a 2027 fourth-round pick.

+Following a 2024–25 season spent primarily with the Rangers' AHL affiliate, the Hartford Wolf Pack, Ruhwedel announced his retirement from hockey on August 12, 2025.

-Personal
+Personal life

-Chad Ruhwedel was raised in the Scripps Ranch area of San Diego and attended Scripps Ranch High School, where he starred on the roller hockey team.
+Ruhwedel was raised in the Scripps Ranch area of San Diego and attended Scripps Ranch High School, where he starred on the roller hockey team.